 Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
-It is permissible for up to 50% of the work placement requirement to be undertaken in a simulated work environment.
 Students who do not meet these requirements will be 'N' determined as required by NESA.
+You should be work ready before work placement.
 The HSC specialisation study includes an additional 60 hours of course work.
+External Assessment (optional HSC examination for ATAR purposes)